 Here it simply helps to use a coarser grindstone.
 The lower the grain, the coarser the stone and the more is removed.
 Unfortunately we cannot say which grit is suitable for your knife.
 Usually 300 to 600 grits are sufficient, but it depends on the grindstone.

 Diamond grindstones can also be very helpful, especially with hard knives.
-Diamond removes the material up to 5x faster and even very hard knives can be sharpened.
+Diamonds remove the material up to 5x faster and even very hard knives can be sharpened.

 Less common reasons